eclipse-edc/Connector/samples/05-file-transfer-cloud/README.md

 So far we have performed a file transfer on a local machine using the Eclipse Dataspace Connector.
 While that is already great progress, it probably won't be much use in a real-world production application.

 This chapter improves on this by moving the file transfer "to the cloud".
-What we mean by that is, that instead of reading the source file from and writing the destination file to disk, we
+What we mean by that is that instead of reading and writing the file from/to the disk, we will now:

-- read the source from Azure Storage
+- read the source from an Azure Storage,
 - put the destination file into an AWS S3 Bucket.

 ## Setup local dev environment